5 min read

 Autodesk (2/27 Earnings Call Transcript)

 “First off, the whole coronavirus situation is a human situation.
 It’s kind of a human tragedy.
 And the best thing that can happen here for all of us is that it just gets resolved and contained relatively quickly and there’s a vaccine next year for the next flu season.
 But from a business perspective, how it impacts you is it depends on your business, and we’ve looked pretty deeply at our business.
 And here’s kind of a lay of the land I’ll give you.
-If you are a software vendor that’s exposed to big deals from especially large industrials that have kind of global supply chain disruption, you’re going to feel some effects from this, all right?
+If you are a software vendor that’s exposed to big deals from especially large industrials that have a kind of global supply chain disruption, you’re going to feel some effects from this, all right?
 That’s not us.
 In addition, if you’re in the travel industry, obviously, you’re going to feel some effects from this.

 But here’s what’s different about Autodesk, and here’s why I want to help you understand how we look at the business and why we took into account some China effects in Q1, but we don’t see longer-term effects at this point, okay?
 Now I will say, if this becomes a pandemic, all bets are off and we’ll have a different discussion.
 But right now, our business is what we call almost micro-verticalized.
 We cut across lots of different verticals.
 And it’s not just industrial verticals, it’s company-sized verticals.
 We go from the biggest to the smallest.
 Our business, especially in the first half of the year, is not heavily dependent on large deals and large companies, particularly large industrials.
 So we don’t see that kind of sensitivity in our business.

 But in addition, and I think this is super important for you to understand, it’s one of the great things about being an indirect company, our business happens hyper-locally.
 And what I mean by that is the VARs, especially in APAC, that transact with the customers are actually new to customers, all right?
 You’re not dealing with a situation where people travel or there’s a diaspora of salespeople heading in various directions to get the business done.
 Customers need our software.
-They need our softwares now.
+They need our software now.
 And the VARs are there.
 So this combination of this micro-verticalization is spread across various companies of various sizes.
-And it’s hyper-locality of our business is why when SARS hit last round, we didn’t see much impact on our business.
+And it’s hyper-locality of our business is why when SARS hit the last round, we didn’t see much impact on our business.

 So right now, what we’ve done, we looked at China.
 Obviously, we just said, all right, more China.
 China was already having issues as well.
 So we’ve prudently looked at Q1 with regards to China, looked at the short-term impacts.
 But we don’t see right now any other impacts in our business.
-Of course, like I said earlier, if the pandemic hits, we’ll have a different discussion.
-But right now, I just want you to pay attention to that notion of highly verticalized, micro verticals, different customer segments and hyper-local, which is a great advantage of where we’re at… it’s not a — we haven’t taken into account a significant headwind from coronavirus.
+Of course, as I said earlier, if the pandemic hits, we’ll have a different discussion.
+But right now, I just want you to pay attention to that notion of highly verticalized, micro verticals, different customer segments, and hyper-local, which is a great advantage of where we’re at… it’s not a — we haven’t taken into account a significant headwind from coronavirus.
 We expect our recurring revenue to actually show slight growth sequentially gain.”

 Monster Beverage (2/27 Earnings Call Transcript)